 - Fresh cranberries and lime for garnish

 Combine all ingredients in a shaker filled with ice.
 Shake until outside of shaker is frosty and cold.
 Pour into a salt rimmed glass over fresh cubes.
-Garnish with cranberries and lime wheel.
+Garnish with cranberries or some lemon cranberry bars along with the lime wheel.

 Glögg is a Swedish spiced mulled wine with a little more oomph than your usual ho-hum forgotten-ten-dollar-wine-you-threw-on-the-stove-and-hoped-for-the-best.
 In Sweden, glögg is served at every meal in December and signifies the start of the holiday season.
 The number of ingredients makes this look a little more complicated than it is; once on the stove, this glögg will fill your home with the scent of the holidays.